Andover, Massachusetts: Witchcraft

-The two parishes and the division of the town
+Division of the town

 By 1705, Andover's population had begun to move southward and the idea of a new meeting house in the south end of town was proposed.
 This was strongly opposed by the people living near the original meeting house in the north, but the dispute was finally settled in 1709 when the Great and General Court divided Andover into two parishes, North and South.
 After the division of the two parishes, South Andover established the South Church and South Parish "Burying-Yard," as it was called, with early Andover settler Robert Russell the first to be interred at age 80 in December 1710.
 But despite this split, the town remained politically one unit.

 For many years, Andover was geographically one of the largest towns in the Commonwealth of Massachusetts; in 1826 a third parish was established and West Parish Church was constructed on Reservation Road.

 In 1855, Andover divided into two separate political units according to the old parish boundaries.
 The name Andover was assumed by the West and South parishes, while the name North Andover was given to the North Parish.
 How those names were decided upon is still debated to this day, from the reasons being money being paid to one town to keep the name, to there being a controversy over a fire truck affecting the name change.

-Andover in the American Revolutionary War
+American Revolutionary War

 Records show that on the morning of April 19, 1775, approximately 350 Andover men marched toward Lexington.
 Although they did not arrive in time for the battle that day, they did go on to participate in the battle of Bunker Hill two months later and fought in subsequent skirmishes with the Redcoats during the war.

 Among the Andover men who were representatives to the Massachusetts Constitutional Convention of 1779–1780 were Colonel Samuel Osgood, Zebadiah Abbot, John Farnum and Samuel Phillips Jr. Phillips—who had founded Phillips Academy in 1778—was later appointed by John Adams to help draft the Massachusetts state constitution.

 During the burning of Charlestown (June 17, 1775) Andover townspeople hiked to the top of Holt Hill to witness it.
 Holt Hill is the highest point in Essex County at 420 ft and is currently part of the Charles W. Ward Reservation.